khurramrashidd/BharatVotes/README.md

 # BharatVotes 🗳️🇮🇳

-## Secure Blockchain & Biometric-Based Voting Platform
+## Secure Blockchain & Biometric-Based Voting Platform.

 **BharatVotes** is a secure, transparent, and modern digital voting platform built using **Python (Flask)**.
 It integrates **Blockchain technology (SHA-256 hashing)** for immutable vote recording and **Face Recognition-based biometric authentication** for secure voter verification.